 DeMuth, M. (2013).
 Not Marked: Finding Hope & Healing After Sexual Abuse.
 Rockwall, TX: Uncaged Publishing.

-DeMuth writes in this book of her personal abuse and journey towards healing.
+DeMuth writes in this book about her personal abuse and journey toward healing.
 Included in the book is a chapter on the effects of CSA on marriage.
 She addresses fears and the sexual struggle she has personally experienced in her marriage.

 DeMuth offers the following life principles in her writing: stop comparing the worst in you with the best in others, and how God made you is how He heals you.
 Another benefit of this book is that DeMuth’s husband, Patrick writes a response at the end of each chapter.
-This aids in providing insight to the effects of CSA from both a husband and wife’s perspective.
+This aids in providing insight into the effects of CSA from both a husband’s and wife’s perspective.